Firmwehr/gentle/README.md

 ## What language does it compile?
 Is it a real compiler?
 Gentle is able to compile *Mini-Java*.
-Mini-Java is a subset of Java - technically it contains programs which would be invalid in Java due to some edge cases).
+Mini-Java is a subset of Java - technically it contains programs which would be invalid in Java due to some edge cases.
-The language has been purposfully modified to reduce the scope of supported language features while maintaining all essential control primitives.
+The language has been purposefully modified to reduce the scope of supported language features while maintaining all essential control primitives.
-It completly elides polymorphism, for a start, but also simpler things like for loops:
+It completely elides polymorphism, for a start, but also simpler things like for loops:
 After all, a `while` statement is perfectly sufficient!
 You might suspect that writing programs in MiniJava would be extremely tedious as a result and no sane person would try to write code in it.
 This isn't wrong, but as you might have noticed by now we are *far* from sane.